Disease/Disorder

 Laboratory studies

 Need for laboratory studies will vary with the patient in the acute phase with electrolyte imbalance and endocrine abnormalities commonly found.
-Endocrine testing is recommended in the acute hospitalization only if clinically indicated, then again at 3 months and 12 months post-injury.9
+Although no widely accepted guidelines exist, endocrine testing has been recommended in the acute hospitalization if clinically indicated, then again at 3 months and 12 months post-injury.21

 Imaging

 Structural imaging for TBI includes computed tomography (CT) and magnetic resonance imaging (MRI).
-Initial evaluation should include a noncontrasted CT of the brain to rule out intracranial hemorrhage as well as serve limited prognostic utility.
-A head CT can also be utilized to follow progression, evaluate hydrocephalus, and locate radio-opaque foreign bodies.
-CT findings after TBI may include subdural hematoma, epidural hematoma, intraparenchymal hemorrhage, contusion, or subarachnoid hemorrhage.15 MRI has higher resolution than CT, can give additional information regarding specific injuries, and can follow changes over time.
-MRI has higher sensitivity for identifying small, focal traumatic lesions, hemorrhagic axonal damage, and contusions that may be missed on CT.15
+Initial evaluation should include a non-contrast CT of the brain to rule out epidural, subdural, subarachnoid, and intraparenchymal hemorrhages.
+Head CTs are also utilized to identify and follow the evolution of lesions, diagnose hydrocephalus, and locate radio-opaque foreign bodies.
+MRI has higher resolution than CT, providing greater sensitivity in identifying small focal traumatic lesions, hemorrhagic axonal damage, and contusions that may be missed on CT.
+Additional MR technologies, such as functional MRI, diffusion tensor imaging, diffusion kurtosis imaging, and magnetic resonance spectroscopy, as well as single-photon emission computed tomography (SPECT) and positron emission tomography (PET) are currently available primarily for research.16

 Supplemental assessment tools